alvaroandresgarayromero/patient-visit-model/app/backend/README.md

       ```

       ```bash
-      # To enter Docker Database Container
+      # To enter Docker Database Container, where the password is defined in the .env file
       $ psql -h localhost -p 5432 -d patientnursedb -U postgres --password
-        Password:

-      # NOTE: where the password is defined in the flaskr/db/db.evn file
-      ```

-      ```bash
-      # Copy Docker Database Container data into a filename "nurse-patient.psql'
-      $ pg_dump patientnursedb --host localhost --port 5432 --username postgres > nurse-patient.sql
-        Password:
+        Password: ${POSTGRES_PASSWORD_APP}

-      # NOTE: where the password is defined in the flaskr/db/db.evn file
-      # NOTE: postgres versions from container and the local computer must be the same
-      #       or else a miss-match error will occur.
       ```

   - Verify Server Is Running (Quick Test)